-Lyda Krewson won a historical election in April to become the first woman to serve as mayor of St. Louis.
-Prior to the election, Krewson established herself as a leader in City government serving as 28th Ward Alderwoman.
+In April 2017, Lyda Krewson won a historic election to become the first woman to serve as mayor of St. Louis.
+Prior to the election, Krewson served as 28th Ward Alderwoman.
 She is also a CPA and served as the CFO for an international design firm until her election as Mayor in 2017.

-After graduating with an education degree from Truman State University, Krewson moved to St. Louis where she obtained her accounting degree from the University of Missouri-St. Louis.
-Krewson is a CPA, formerly an auditor for Deloitte, and chief financial officer of PGAV, an international design and planning firm.
+After graduating with an education degree from Truman State University, Krewson moved to St. Louis where she earned her accounting degree from the University of Missouri-St. Louis.
+Later she worked for Deloitte for 7 years.

-In 1995 Lyda's husband, Jeff Krewson, was tragically murdered in an attempted carjacking in front of their home.
+In 1995 Lyda's husband, architect Jeff Krewson, was tragically murdered in an attempted carjacking in front of their home.
 With the support of family, friends, and many great neighbors, Krewson raised her two kids and continued to live in her home in the Central West End.
 In 1998, she married Mike Owens.
 Today, they enjoy neighborhood walks, gardening, and occasional hikes in the mountains.
-Like all parents, Lyda and Mike are so proud of their kids.
-Jack is a Teach for America math teacher at Normandy High School.
-Taylor is the teen leadership camp director for Wyman.

 Phone: (314) 622-3201